f4b6a3/ksuid-creator/README.md

 The Monotonic KSUID is another variant of Segment's KSUID.
 Its payload is incremented by 1 whenever the current second is equal to the previous one.
 Its main advantage is *speed*.

 This implementation is derived from [Monotonic ULID](https://github.com/ulid/spec).
-It's like Segment's [`sequence.go`](https://github.com/segmentio/ksuid/blob/master/sequence.go) generator, which generates sequential KSUIDs, but there are two differences.
+It's like Segment's [`sequence.go`](https://github.com/segmentio/ksuid/blob/master/sequence.go) generator, which generates sequential KSUIDs, but there's a difference.
 You must pass a seed to `sequence.go` generator.
 In Monotonic KSUID, the seed is regenerated every second.

 ```java
 // Create a Monotonic KSUID